Status check reference

 ADO Pilot writes a description to every status post; you can read it on the PR Overview page next to the check name.

-Initial post"AI review queued"
+| Initial post | "AI review queued" |

-Active"AI review in progress"
+| Active | "AI review in progress" |

-Complete"AI review complete — X blockers, Y warnings, Z suggestions"
+| Complete (PASS/ADVISORY/FAIL) | "AI review complete - X blockers, Y warnings, Z suggestions" (zero-count categories are omitted) |

-Skipped (empty diff)"AI review skipped — no reviewable changes"
+| Skipped (empty diff) | "AI review skipped — no reviewable changes" |

-Skipped (all excluded)"AI review skipped — all files excluded"
+| Skipped (all excluded) | "AI review skipped — all files excluded by configuration" |

 Troubleshooting

-• Old verdict still showing after a push.
+pendingfor more than 15 minutes.
+Most reviews complete in 2–5 minutes, and a few legitimately take 10 minutes or more; delays beyond that usually indicate a system-side processing delay.
+See Stuck review. - Old verdict still showing after a push.
 Azure DevOps caches the previous status until the new iteration's review finishes.
 Refresh the PR Overview after 1–2 minutes.

-• The check doesn't appear in the branch policy picker.
-Confirm you typed the context exactly as adopilot/ai-pr-review.
-The picker only lists statuses that have been posted at least once on a PR in that repository — open and close a test PR first if necessary.
+adopilot/ai-pr-review.
+The picker only lists statuses that have been posted at least once on a PR in that repository — open and close a test PR first if necessary. - Reviews aren't running because you've exhausted your plan.
+When your tenant has no review credits available, ADO Pilot posts a